christoph1984/hangry_man/README.md

 | Lose Game | Make 6 incorrect guesses | The game should inform the user that they lost and reveal the correct word | Passed |

+# Deployment

+The application has been deployed using a template provided by the Code Institute, allowing others to test the code.

+The project has been deployed on Heroku with the following steps:

+1. Use `pip freeze > requirements.txt` to add external libraries to the deployed app.
+2. Create a Heroku account.
+You can find a step-by-step guide here.
+3. Click 'New' in the top right corner of the Heroku dashboard.
+4. Click 'Create new app'.
+5. Name your app and select your region from the dropdown menu.
+6. Click 'Create new app'.
+7. Navigate to the 'settings' tab.
+8. Scroll down to the 'config vars' section and add a key: `PORT` and value: `8000`.
+9. Scroll down to the 'Buildpacks' section.
+10. Click 'Add buildpack'.
+11. Add Python as the first dependency and click 'Save changes'.
+12. Add node.js as the second dependency and save again.
+13. Select the 'Deploy' tab at the top.
+14. Select 'Github' from the 'Deployment method'.
+15. Type the name of your Github project and click 'search'.
+16. Scroll down and select the manual deployment method.
+17. Enable automatic deploys to update the project every time you push the code from Gitpod.
+18. Click to view the app.

+# Cloning the Repository

+To clone the repository:

+1. Navigate to the repository on Github.
+2. Click the green "Code" button above the file list.
+3. Copy the URL of the repo using HTTPS, SSH, or Github CLI.
+4. Open Git Bash.
+5. Change the current working directory to the location where you want the cloned directory.
+6. Type `git clone`, and then paste the URL you copied earlier.
+7. Press enter to create a local clone.

+For more details on how to clone a remote repo to create a local copy, please visit this link.

+# Forking

+To fork the repository:

+1. Navigate to the repository on Github.
+2. Click "Fork" located towards the top right corner.
+3. Select the "owner" for the forked repo from the dropdown menu under "owner".
+4. The forked repo will be created under the same name as the original by default, but you can type a name in the "Repository name" field or add a description in the "Description" box.
+5. Click "Create fork".

+Forking allows you to make changes without affecting the original project.
+You can suggest changes by submitting a pull request.
+The project owner can review the pull request before accepting the suggestions and merging them.

+For more details on how to fork a repo, please visit this link.

+Note: When you fork a repository, you don't have access to the files locally on your device.
+To access the files locally, you will need to clone the forked repo.